Cave Astronaut: SCUBA Diving Dos Ojos Cenote

 Brilliant blue light from the cave opening slowly faded away.
-Switching on our dive flashlights we swam deep into the darkness beyond.
+Switching on our dive lights we swam deep into the darkness beyond.
 A mysterious alien world revealed itself.

 Cave diving has risks.
 Swimming through dark underwater passages in the earth can be claustrophobic and confusing.

 With a roof of rock over your head, floating up in an emergency is not an option.
 You must go back out the way you came in.

 In the past, this type of diving was only accessible to advanced divers with very specialized training.

 But the rule was changed when the diving community made a distinction between Cave Diving & Cavern Diving.